-Join us for a five-day immersive Summer School hosted by Assembly Arts in the beautiful historic city of Lancaster.
-This intensive yet informal week offers a rare opportunity to step away from everyday routines and take a deep dive into your creative practice, guided by respected artists and teachers working at the forefront of their fields.
+Join us for a five-day immersive Summer School hosted by Assembly Arts in the beautiful historic city of Lancaster on the edge of the Lake District.
+This focused week offers an opportunity for you to step away from everyday routines and take a deep dive into your creative practice, guided by respected artists and teachers working at the forefront of their fields.

 Designed for those with some previous art experience or anyone considering further study, the course places a strong emphasis on personal creative development.
 Through thoughtful discussion and practical workshops, you will explore what motivates you as an artist and begin to solidify your unique artistic voice and direction.